 Some of what may occur includes physical examinations and immunizations.
 Other medical care includes vision, hearing and free dental examination.
 This, and more, will all be provided as part of Head Start.

 Other services and referrals are offered too.
+The non-profit is one of the leading anti-poverty organization in the region.
 For more details, call the community action partnership.
 The address is in Waukegan, Illinois 60079.
 Telephone: (847) 249-4330.